-The Djuna Barnes Collection is available to researchers in the Maryland Room at the University of Maryland's Hornbake Library.
+In additional to her personal papers, the Special Collections and University Archives holds her personal library.
 The cataloged portion of the Djuna Barnes Library contains nearly 900 titles which can be searched and browsed using the University of Maryland Libraries online catalog.
 The library was part of the collection purchased from Miss Barnes in 1973 and 1977, along with her personal and family papers, correspondence, writings, printed matter, and serial publications.
 The Libraries continue to augment these Barnes holdings through purchase and donation.